apache/mina-site/source/sshd-project/documentation.md

 # Apache SSHD documentation

-See https://github.com/apache/mina-sshd for more informations.
+See https://github.com/apache/mina-sshd for more information.